39 Weeks Pregnant: The 39th Week Of Pregnancy

 How Big is Your Baby During Pregnancy Week 39?

 Your baby is now between 18 and 20 ½ inches (45.7 to 52 cm) long and around 6 ½ to 8 pounds (2.9 to 3.6 kg).

-Your baby is continuing to grow and working on the layer of fat underneath his/her skin.
-This is an important part of your baby’s ability to regulate it’s body temperature once it is born.
-Your baby is also beginning to form new skin cells which will replace older skin cells.*
+Your baby is continuing to develop a layer of fat underneath the skin.
+This is an important part of your baby’s ability to regulate body temperature.
+Your baby is also beginning to form new skin cells to replace older skin cells.

-Honestly, at this point you should really plan to take it easy.
+Honestly, at this point, you should really plan to take it easy.
 Whether this is your first child or fourth, your life will not be the same once this new addition arrives.
-So take some time for yourself, your partner, your family, and your friends.
+So take some time for yourself, your partner, and your family.

 Begin talking with your partner about who you would like to be present at the birth of your baby.
 Do you want to be alone, or do you want to be surrounded by friends and family?
-Now is a good time to address these concerns.
+Now is a good time to ask this question.
 This gives you a little time to make any necessary arrangements.

 Last updated: October 15, 2019 at 16:05 pm